About Mediatech

 • I will not violate copyright laws.
 The Mediatech circulates a great deal of copyrighted material, and houses hardware that can be used for making copies.
 The Copyright Act (codified at Title 17 of the United States Code) states that an original work of authorship that is entitled to copyright protection includes literary, dramatic, musical, artistic, and certain other intellectual works, regardless of whether they are published and unpublished.

-• I will take care of the Mediatech and obey the supervisor.
+* I will take care of the Mediatech and obey the supervisor.
 I will share the computers with others (making sure other people get a turn).
-I will respecting the rights of others, not downloading files (such as spyware) that might harm a Mediatech computer, using the Mediatech network for illegal activities, keeping my work area clean, and so on.
+I will respect the rights of others, not downloading files (such as spyware) that might harm a Mediatech computer, using the Mediatech network for illegal activities, keeping my work area clean, and so on.
 This center belongs to everyone.

 • I will not use the Mediatech for commercial purposes.
 The computers, printers, Internet access and software resources in the Mediatech are not to be used for ongoing commercial purposes without the approval of the Mediatech Supervisor.